Teaching Reading in the EFL Classroom

 Surveying, Scanning, Skimming

 In an academic setting, we rarely read an entire text word for word.
 More typical is that we look at the contents of a book, the chapters, headings, subheadings, sidebars, pictures, illustrations, words in italics and bold type and dive in to find the information we need.
 These are the concepts of surveying, scanning and skimming, moving from the big ideas of a text down to the specific details.
-These are skills that EFL students don’t usually have and must be taught.
-The linked readings below will give you more specifics on these skills.
+These are skills that EFL students don't usually have and must be taught.
+The linked readings for teaching EFL reading below will give you more specifics on these skills.
+The video below will give you the simple details of scanning and skimming.

 Guessing and Predicting from Context